codio-templates/ThinkJava2/.guides/content/computer-programming-the-hello-world-program.md

 Traditionally, the first program you write when learning a new programming language is called the “Hello World” program.
 All it does is output the words `Hello, World!` to the screen.

-See the example java code in the left pane.
-To compile and run the code, press the "Run!"
-{Run!}(sh .guides/bg.sh javac code/ch01/Hello.java java -cp code/ch01/ Hello )
+In Java, it looks like this:

 When this program runs, it displays the following: